 - Publicly raised fund products.
 Starting from 2019, we have been strategically devoting more resources to publicly raised fund products including developing and distributing portfolios of publicly raised fund products.
 After years of accumulation of individual clients, we strategically switched our focus and have taken measures to attract more institutional clients by optimizing the efficiency of our core transaction system, increasing the awareness of our brand and reputation, and diversifying our product offerings.
-An increasing number of institutional clients have been purchasing our products, with the transaction value contributed by institutional clients reached RMB1.5 billion for the fiscal year ended June 30, 2022.
+An increasing number of institutional clients have been purchasing our products, with the transaction value contributed by institutional clients reached RMB5.4 billion for the fiscal year ended June 30, 2023.
 We expect that net revenues from distribution of publicly raised fund products, absolute terms and a percentage of net revenues from wealth management services, would continue to increase in the future as a result of our efforts to attract more institutional clients. - Privately raised fund products.
-35.9% of our wealth management services revenue is derived from privately raised fund products.
+27.1% of our wealth management services revenue is derived from privately raised fund products.
 The distribution commission fees are calculated by multiplying a pre-agreed charge rate with the amount of products distributed.
-For the fiscal year ended June 30, 2022, our net revenues from the privately raised fund products, increased to RMB61.6 million (US\$9.2 million) for the fiscal year ended June 30, 2022 from RMB47.7 million for the fiscal year ended June 30, 2021.
-Such increase was primarily due to the increase in commission income (including management fee) of privately raised fund products as well as the increase in performance-based fees. - Exchange administered products.
-Historically, we also distributed exchange administered products.
-We ceased offering new exchange administered products since October 2019.
-As of June 30, 2022, we did not have any exchange administered products.
-For the year ended June 30, 2022, we did not generate any revenues from exchange administered products.
+For the fiscal year ended June 30, 2023, our net revenues from the privately raised fund products, decreased to RMB25.7 million (US\$3.6 million) for the fiscal year ended June 30, 2023 from RMB61.6 million for the fiscal year ended June 30, 2022.
+Such decrease was primarily due to the decrease in commission income (including management fee) of privately raised fund products as well as the decrease in performance-based fees.